A minimum of 112 UCAS points

-The Equine department have ran an optional study tour in the past.
+The Equine department have run an optional study tour in the past.
 Costs are around £350 depending upon destination, time of year and method of travel and accommodation types.

-Yard uniform would be expected to be worn for all practical sessions; details would be sent out with joining instructions.
-Students would be expected to provide their own PPE with minimum riding hat standard of PAS015, Level 3 (Purple; 2008) body protector (for jumping if riding) and suitable leather riding boots (not chaps).
+Yard uniform would be expected to be worn for all practical sessions; details from the Reaseheath Equine department would be sent out with joining instructions.
+Students would be expected to provide their own PPE with minimum riding hat standard of PAS015, Level 3 (Blue; 2018) body protector (for jumping if riding) and suitable leather riding boots (not chaps).

 University Centre Reaseheath is committed to providing additional financial support to those who need it.
 To find out about the bursary schemes available visit the additional financial support pages on our website.

 In response to the developments in Equitation Science and the importance of promoting personal health and well-being the Equestrian Centre is establishing a new scale of weight limit for riding.